-- Our reports are unmatched in the industry and can serve as a Cost Segregation Study as well as an appraisal.
-A Cost Segregation Study was initiated out of a 1999 IRS memorandum allowing taxpayers to segregate various building costs into shorter depreciable lives.
-This allowance was then combined with an additional memorandum which allowed personal property such as furniture, fixtures, and equipment to be depreciated over a 5-year recovery period.
+- Our reports are unmatched in the industry and can serve as a cost segregation study as well as an appraisal.
+Cost segregation allows taxpayers to segregate various building costs into shorter depreciable lives.
+Additionally, personal property such as furniture, fixtures and equipment can be depreciated over a five-year recovery period.

-- The IRS memorandum was significant to all real estate investors because the structure of a building does not only consist of the walls and roof and some interior rooms, but such other items as land improvements (storm sewers, curbs and sidewalks, parking lots, swimming pools, landscaping, etc.) and personal property (flooring, interior finishes, decorative lighting, kitchens, interior glass and electrical wiring for appliances, etc.).
+- Cost segregation is significant for all real estate investors because the structure of a building does not only consist of the walls and roof and some interior rooms, but such other items as land improvements (storm sewers, curbs and sidewalks, parking lots, swimming pools, landscaping, etc.) and personal property (flooring, interior finishes, decorative lighting, kitchens, interior glass and electrical wiring for appliances, etc.).

-- While a property’s structure is subject to a 39-year recovery period, land improvements qualify for a 15-year recovery period and personal property qualifies for a 5-year recovery period.
-The IRS allows owners through the process of a Cost Segregation Study to identify land improvements and personal property which can be separately depreciated over the shorter recovery period such as 5 years.
+- While a property’s structure is subject to a 39-year recovery period, land improvements qualify for a 15-year recovery period and personal property qualifies for a five-year recovery period.
+The IRS allows owners, through the process of a cost segregation study, to identify land improvements and personal property which can be separately depreciated over the shorter recovery period such as five years.
 A building will typically yield 25%-35% of the total costs that can be segregated into land improvements and personal property.
 This can translate to major tax savings for savvy real estate investors.

-- Since depreciation is a non-cash flow item, application of this revenue ruling could provide a significant impact on this year’s tax return.
-For example, a substantial tax benefit is achieved in the case where depreciation has not been taken on a building constructed for $8,000,000 with eligible improvements of $2,000,000 placed in service on January 1, 2000.
-The cumulative depreciation of $1,114,200 that was not taken previously can now be deducted in the first year of change.
+- Since depreciation is a non-cash flow item, a cost segregation study could provide a significant impact on this year’s tax return.
+For example, a substantial tax benefit is achieved in the case where depreciation has not been taken on a building constructed for $8 million with eligible improvements of $2 million placed in service on January 1, 2000.
+The cumulative depreciation of $1.1 million that was not taken previously can now be deducted in the first year of change.
 Additionally, the balance of the depreciable assets continues to be depreciated over the remaining life, these deductions, over the remaining useful life, provide an after tax present value benefit of $600,000.

 Obtaining an insurance appraisal demonstrated due diligence on the part of the board members, property manager, and/or insurance agent.